-- Attendance above 97% and less than 10 BPs for the year - Attendance above 93% and 0 behaviour points.
-Pupils who have been suspended from school at any point in the school year will typically not be considered (due consideration is given to possible extenuating circumstances; our Directors of Learning (DoLs) will decide on possible borderline cases).
+- Attendance above 97% and less than 10 BPs for the year - Attendance above 93% and 0 behaviour points. - Pupils who have been suspended from school at any point in the school year will typically not be considered. - Due consideration is given to possible extenuating circumstances; our Head of Year's (HoYs) will decide on possible borderline cases.